myui/hivemall/systemtest/README.md

 * You can use `IO.getFromResourcePath(...)` to get answer whose format is TSV
 * Table created in initialization of runner should be used as immutable, don't neither insert nor update
 * TD client configs in properties file prior to $HOME/.td/td.conf
+* Don't use insert w/ big data, use file upload instead

 ## Quick example